 Yet even a non-humid state like Arizona won’t need wood dried down to five or six points.
 Thus, the five to the six-point range is a useful bar for low-range readings to ensure that your wood hasn’t overdried, which can cause as many problems as wood being too wet.

 5. Depth of Reading

-Wood dries from the outside in, leaving the core with more moisture than the wood’s surface.
+Wood dries from outside, leaving the core with more moisture than the wood’s surface.
 Consequently, you need a meter that takes its MC readings at the proper depth within the wood.
-Most woodworking projects, including flooring, are covered by meters that can measure at either one-quarter or three-quarters of an inch below the surface.
+Most woodworking projects, including flooring, are covered by meters measuring one-quarter or three-quarters of an inch below the surface.
 The thickness of the wood indicates the depth at which the MC measurements should be taken.

 Pin-style meters with “uninsulated” pins measure the path of least resistance, which could be the wood’s surface.
 However, if there is no water or condensation on the surface, then the pin meter may instead take a reading at a lower depth, but you may not know how deep.

 Each wood species and subspecies have distinct chemical and physical properties that impact how moisture meters calculate their MC.
 Pin-style moisture meters are affected by the wood’s chemical properties, while pinless moisture meters are affected by the wood’s density.
 You cannot get an accurate moisture reading without accounting for the wood species being measured.